AlbertSebastian75/Efarm/README.md

 Back End: PHP, MYSQL

 # Requirements
-Download Visual Studio Code, XAMPP for Windows, and a browser.
+Download Visual Studio Code, XAMPP for Windows, and a browser.<br>

-In http://localhost/phpmyadmin/, create a database called `alb` and import the file `alb.sql`.
+In http://localhost/phpmyadmin/, create a database called `alb` and import the file `alb.sql`.<br>
 Login credentials for Admin: `Admin123`

 # Stakeholders: